Skip to content

 • URL: For web links

-• Select: For dropdown options (you'll define the options)
+• Dropdown: For a set of predefined options (you'll define the options)

-• Options: If you chose "Select" type, add the available options (press Enter after each option)
+• Options: If you chose "Dropdown" type, add the available options (press Enter after each option)

 • Required: Check this box if the field must always have a value